-Always pay your balance on time to avoid a late fee and if, your card charges a balance transfer or cash advance fee, don't use your credit card for those transactions.
+Always pay your balance on time to avoid a late fee, and if your card charges a balance transfer or cash advance fee, avoid using your credit cart for those transactions.
 If your card charges a foreign transaction fee, avoid using that card when you're traveling out of the country.

 Not everyone will be able to use their credit card for free.
-If you choose a credit card that has an annual fee, the fee will be automatically charged to your card the month.
+If you choose a credit card that has an annual fee, the fee will be automatically charged to your card on the account's anniversary date, or some other date specified in the credit card agreement.
 Fortunately, many credit card issuers waive the fee in the first year, giving you at least 12 months to enjoy your credit card at no cost.
 You might choose to cancel the credit card after the first year to avoid paying the fee.

 Annual fees range from $30 to $500, depending on the credit card you choose.
-Annual fees range from $35 to $300 depending on the credit card.
 Higher annual fees are charged on credit cards for people with bad credit and premium credit cards for people with excellent credit.